 - Channel with targeted marketing

-- One time log in enjoy wifi whole day
+- One time log in and enjoy wifi the whole day

 - Prompted with nearby promotion